What happens when reporters leave your town

 When Riverside Mayor Patricia Lock Dawson was growing up in the 70s, almost everyone she knew received the local paper, The Press-Enterprise.
 The paper had reporters covering the city and county, with multiple regional editions, to keep up with local news.

-But today, The Press-Enterprise is owned by the Southern California News Group (a part of the Media News Group), itself owned by the hedge fund Alden Global Capital.
+But today, The Press-Enterprise is owned by the Southern California News Group (a part of the Media News Group), itself owned by the investment firm Alden Global Capital.
 The paper now sporadically covers Riverside, with one dedicated reporter for all the cities in the region.

 “The Press-Enterprise blanketed western Riverside County,” said Dawson.
 “It covered city hall and every angle of civic life and everyday life in Riverside, extensively and deeply.
 Now it’s a shell of its former self.”